pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Select`:

-1. select letter g
+1. select the letter B
-2. select word a
+2. select the symbol 5
-3. select 42ª letter K
+3. select the letter Q
-4. select first word a
+4. select the first letter B
-5. select from letter K to symbol M
+5. select the second letter K
-6. select from symbol K to first letter K
+6. select the last workd this
-7. select from 42ª symbol g to letter K
+7. select the word ball
-8. select from first letter K to last K
+8. select the word quote is full quote
-9. select from line 1 to line 42
+9. select from line 2 to line 15
-10. select from line number 42 to 1
+10. select from line number 45 to line 90
-11. select word [multi_word_token]
+11. select from letter A to letter Z
-12. select 42ª word [multi_word_token]
+12. select from second leter G to last letter P

 #### Português